-Pamela Erens’s most recent novel, Eleven Hours, was published in 2016 by Tin House Books in the U.S. and Atlantic Books in the U.K. It will appear in Israel (Keter) in 2017.
+Pamela Erens’s most recent novel, Eleven Hours, was published in 2016 by Tin House Books in the U.S. and Atlantic Books in the U.K. It also appeared in Israel (Keter) in 2017.
 Eleven Hours is the visceral story of two women, nurse and patient—both with complicated pasts—and the fear, regret, and hope in the moments leading up to childbirth.

 Eleven Hours was named a Best Book of 2016 by NPR, The New Yorker, Kirkus, Literary Hub, Entropy, and the Irish Independent.
 It received starred reviews from Kirkus, Publishers Weekly, and Library Journal, and was lauded by publications ranging from The New York Times and The Wall Street Journal to specialized literary sites such as Book Riot and The Millions.

 Pamela's second novel, The Virgins, was published by Tin House Books in 2013.
 Publishers Weekly has named it one of the best boarding school books of all time.
 It was a New York Times Book Review and Chicago Tribune Editors' Choice and was named a Best Book of 2013 by The New Yorker, The New Republic, Library Journal, and Salon.
 The novel was a finalist for the John Gardner Book Award for the best book of fiction published in 2013.
 A U.K. edition (John Murray) appeared in 2014, and a German one (C.H.
 Beck) in 2015.

 In 2014, Tin House Books reissued Pamela's debut novel, The Understory, a finalist for the Los Angeles Times Book Prize and the William Saroyan International Prize for Writing.